 3. Make Natural Decorations

-Throughout history, gathering and making your Christmas decorations on Christmas eve was the common tradition.
+Throughout history, gathering and making your Christmas decorations on Christmas eve was a common tradition.
 Food preparations and cookie ornaments were made in advance.
-But fresh garlands and popcorn strings, and putting up a tree, were activities done as part of celebrating a homestead Christmas on Christmas Eve.
+However, fresh garlands and popcorn strings, and putting up a tree, were activities done as part of celebrating a homestead Christmas on Christmas Eve.

 – Use Locally Foraged Items